runabrandes/project-2/README.md

   - I have checked my HTML using the [W3C HTML Validator](https://validator.w3.org/#validate_by_input).
   - I have had no errors come up but one warning which has informed me that the game section does not have a header and if no header is needed, it would be better practice to change this to a div.
 I have since changed the section to a div and the testing has passed without errors or warnings afterwards.
   - There were a few "Info" messages showing, stating "Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.", which is due to the Prettier extension in CodeAnywhere being used.

 ![HTMLtesting](assets/README_images/HTML-testing.png)

 - CSS
   - I have checked my style.css file with the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and was given no errors.
 There was one warning message regarding the imported style sheets from Google Fonts stating "Imported style sheets are not checked in direct input and file upload modes".
-This can not be changed as it is an external file from Google Fonts.
+This cannot be changed as it is an external file from Google Fonts.

 ![CSStesting](assets/README_images/CSS-testing.png)

 - JavaScript
   - The script.js file was tested using [JSHint.com](https://jshint.com/).
     The testing showed several warnings but no errors.
     Warnings were revolvong around "ES6 (use 'esversion: 6') or Mozilla JS extensions" and "using dot notation".

 ### ACCESSIBILITY

-My website has been tested for accessibilty using the WAVE - Web Accessibility Evaluation Tool.
+My website has been tested for accessibility using the WAVE - Web Accessibility Evaluation Tool.
 The report can be viewed [here](https://wave.webaim.org/report#/https://runabrandes.github.io/project-2/)

 ### LIGHTHOUSE

 - Lighthouse testing was carried out successfully for the page.
-See below for the outcome:
+Please see below for the outcome:

 ![lighthouse](assets/README_images/lighthouse.png)

 ### DEVICES

 I have tested responsiveness and functionality on the following devices and browsers:

 - Android:

   - Galaxy Tab 7